-I was raised downriver working class.
-With the exception of the Italian Catholics across the street and my family, virtually everyone around me was white and from the South; in fact, many were from a particular county in Kentucky.
-I grew up hearing and deeply internalizing the taunts that we were nothing more than “white trash from Taylor-tucky,” laughing along, but not really, with jokes like, “What do you call 32 people from Taylor sitting on the porch?”
-Answer: “A full set of teeth.”
+I was raised downriver working class in an a community that was virtually all white.
+With the exception of the Italian Catholics across the street and my family, virtually everyone around me was from the South; in fact, many were from a particular county in Kentucky.
+I grew up hearing and deeply internalizing the taunts that we were nothing more than “white trash from Taylor-tucky.”

 I will never forget our family reunions held each summer in Dearborn – my siblings and I sitting outside a chain-link fence, victims of Orville Hubbard’s “Dearborn Residents Only” policy, watching my cousins from Dearborn – the chosen ones – splashing around in the park’s public pool while we looked on with envy and rage.
 I was completely oblivious to the fact that this policy was designed to keep black children out of Dearborn’s pools.
 We working-class white kids were merely the collateral damage of the war that has been waged against people of color in this nation since its inception.

 Back then, I seethed with anger at what I perceived as a personal class injustice; today I regret the fact that I didn’t have a context and didn’t have any black friends with whom to organize against this blatant discrimination.
 That I hadn’t a clue that those in power don’t mind throwing poor white people under the bus in order to keep black people off the bus.
 That capitalism itself depends on keeping us separated.